MissStrong/ICS4UE_Semester_1_2018-2019/Exercise_Solutions/Exercise-6-2.md

 Exercise 6-2 Solutions

-Download and open the (Buffered Writer Example)[../Java_Programs/BufferedWriterExample.zip] project.
+Download and open the [Buffered Writer Example](../Java_Programs/BufferedWriterExample.zip) project.
 Read through the comment lines to learn what each unfamiliar line of code does.

 To access the output.txt file, go to **Files** (on the same level as **Project** and **Services**) on the left side of the screen and open BufferWritingExample.